Will-Griffiths-Ireland/Mars-Colony-One/README.md

 *Lighthouse*

-* During page tests in Lighthouse I was repeated getting a total failure and no results shown
+* During page tests in Lighthouse I was repeatedly getting a total failure and no results shown due to no lcp
 * https://dev.to/roman_guivan_17680f142e28/google-lighthouse-failing-with-nolcp-error-1mjo
-* Tried basic things and then made changes to opacity in animations seems to have resolved it
+* Tried basic things and then made changes to opacity in animations seems to have resolved it and got results on all pages